 All around the world the governments have launched laws against plastic in order to save our oceans, beaches and marine life.
 They ban plastic straws, encourage us to recycle and to use plastic less.
 As amazing as it sounds, it might not necessarily be the solution to win the war with plastic.

 First of all, plastic pollution has to be considered in a global context.

 Plastic pollution happens everywhere, bu it’s the worst in East Asia: China, Indonesia, The Philippines, Vietnam and Sri Lanka.
 Those countries together, are responsible for half of the world’s plastic in the sea.
 In comparison, all European countries with coastlines combined, rank only at 18th place in the global plastic waste ranking.

-In 2018 for example, more than 600,000 tonnes of plastic from just the UK was sent to China and Hong Kong.
+In 2018, for example, the UK alone sent more than 600,000 tonnes of plastic to China and Hong Kong.
 But in the same year China put its foot down and banned plastic being brought in.
-Instead the plastic is now sent to Malaysia, Indonesia and Turkey, but these countries are also starting to cut down on imports.
+Instead, the plastic is now sent to Malaysia, Indonesia and Turkey.
+But these countries are also starting to cut down on imports.

 The bottom line is, that despite your good intentions the plastic you collect and put in the recycling bins, might just end up doing more harm than good.

 The plastic that is not recycled and being sent to be recycled is either burnt or stored in landfills.
 If it’s burnt, the heat that comes out of it can be converted into energy (but this of course produces a lot of CO2).
 If it’s sent to landfills and is properly stored, it doesn’t harm the environment that much…well, except for just having huge piles of plastic buried under the ground.
 No matter what, scientists agree that recycling plastic is the best option!
 But only when it’s done properly.